Neptune-Sky/VanillaUpgrades/README.md

 - Toggles for disabling adaptation and snapping in the build grid.
 - New HUD window in world view that shows apoapsis, periapsis, eccentricity, and angle of your rocket.
+- Timewarp now stops when entering a planet's SoI.*

 **New Unit Displays:**